Home Compare REG vs WPC

 Regency Centers vs W. P. Carey: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Regency Centers carrying a narrow edge on profitability.
+Regency Centers holds the cleaner structural position, with profitability as the main driver and growth adding further support.
 W. P. Carey still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.